ghdz89/getting-started-gilberto/README.md

 [screenshot]

 9. Click "Continue" when prompted.
-You'll be redirected to the login page for "First Platypus Bank". **Important** There are no sample redentials necessary for this bank.
+You'll be redirected to the login page for "First Platypus Bank". **Important**: Credentials are not necessary for this bank.
 Simply click "Sign in" to proceed.

 [screenshot]